 La Merced De Campo has a classic earthy Argentine yerba mate nose.
-It doesn’t surprise with exotic or weird notes, but hits you with bright and familiar smells that we all love in yerba mate - prunes, hay, wood, soil.
+It doesn’t surprise with exotic or weird notes, but hits you with bright and familiar smells that we all love in yerba mate — dried plums, hay, wood, soil.
 The nose of La Merced De Campo is bold and sweet without even a hint of smokiness.

 It is no surprise that this yerba mate has classical Argentine con palo cut — perfect example of a great balance between leaves, stems and powder.
 Leaves have medium grind and vary in color from pale and light to dark and swampy green without any signs of burnt brown ones, which is a good indicator of a qualitative drying and aging processes.
 Speaking of aging — La Merced De Campo is aged for 12 months which is a pretty good, though not very long duration.
 Stems are not too big and not too small and there is just enough of them to keep the cut of this yerba mate in harmony.
 Powder is also present and provides a nice “glue” between leaves and stems.

 La Merced De Campo doesn’t like cold temperatures of water — anything lower than 70°C / 160°F makes this mate too weak and boring.
 70°C - 75°C / 160°F - 170°F water brings life into La Merced De Campo and its taste starts to correspond to the bright and pronounced nose of this yerba mate.